Chapter Five

 “Thank you by the way for negotiating such generosity on their part”

-To Marilyn I was “UH”, Ultimate Hippy.
+To Marilyn he was “UH”, Ultimate Hippy.
 She had a walk-in closet full of expensive cloths.
-I had two pair of Levis and a box of tee shirts.
-She had been raised a prude and decided to play catchup by enrolling in a lesbian sexuality class at SF State.
-She’d call me up after school and ask “How was your day?”
+Harry had two pair of Levis and a box of tee shirts.
+She had been raised a prude and decided to play catchup by enrolling in a class in lesbian erotic poetry at SF State.
+She’d call after school and ask “How was your day?”

 “Long.”

 Gay men adored Marilyn.
 They seemed to be everywhere.
 It was like a big gay orgy.
 Everybody loving everybody.
 In less than two years Harvey Milk would be elected to the City Council.
-A few years after that he would be murdered by a fellow supervisor who would get off on the “twinkie defense”; he was high on sugar.
+A few years after that he would be murdered by a fellow supervisor who would be acquitted on the “twinkie defense” — he was high on sugar.
 Then the aids epidemic would begin its murderous toll.

 “I’ll tell you the best thing about being gay” she laughed.
 “You don’t have to worry about anybody getting pregnant.
 And who in their right mind would ever want to be pregnant?
 To have a person growing inside of you.
 And that person isn’t planning on just walking out.
 Then if everything goes perfectly you have a child.
 And you hang out with moms eternally bragging about their kids.
 People who have kids lose their intelligence.”

-I pictured myself growing old with Marilyn, a couple of increasingly sophisticated urbanites and the picture just didn’t come into focus.
-The picture that kept coming to mind was a stay at home dad raising a couple of kids.
+Harry pictured himself with Marilyn, a couple of sophisticated urbanites.
+The other picture that kept coming to mind though was a stay at home dad raising a couple of kids.
 That would be perfect.
 And that was looking less likely by the day.

-Walking up Geary Street I came to the intersection of fifth where I stopped next to a man waiting to cross.
+Walking up Geary Street he came to the intersection of fifth where he stopped next to a man waiting to cross.
 The man was well dressed but unkept.
-When traffic cleared I started to walk but the gentleman remained on the curb looking down into the gutter.
+When traffic cleared Harry started to walk but the gentleman remained on the curb looking down at the gutter.

 “Oh yeah” he replied, shaking slightly.